 Shopping for life insurance is the same as shopping for any other type of insurance.
 To find the right policy at the best price for your specific situation and needs requires comparing quotes from many different providers.

 There is no single type of life insurance that is best for all seniors, but if you're over the age of 65, we will focus on the permanent life policies.
-Permanent life policies has the best value out of all the different policy types.
+Permanent life policies have the best value out of all the different policy types.
 The policy guarantees permanent coverage for the rest of your life and the premiums do not change from year to year.

 There are many factors to consider when you are shopping for life insurance.
 Below are some things that seniors should be aware of when trying to find the best policy.

 How financially stable an insurance company is should be at the top of every buyer's list.
 After all, an insurance company is only as good as its ability to pay claims.
 Always check to make sure the company has good financial strength marks from major independent ratings agencies.
+A great way to educate yourself on your Canada's biggest and best insurance companies is to simply refer to our article on the topic.
+It can be found here.

 Not everyone needs a high death benefit.
 If all you want to cover is your funeral costs for example, even $100K of coverage can be a bit too much.
 So make sure you do your research to find the company that offers an option most suitable for your needs.